 A candidate gene study for oxaliplatin induced chronic peripheral neuropathy (OICPN) based on prior genome wide association study (GWAS)

-J Cliff, D Carr, R Lord, A Jorgensen, M Pirmohamed
+J Cliff, DF Carr, R Lord, AL Jorgensen, M Pirmohamed

 Background

 Peripheral neuropathy complicates oxaliplatin therapy and occurs in two forms; a transient cold-induced neuropathy and a chronic form which requires dose reduction, early cessation, or causes long term morbidity in a proportion of patients.
 Various studies have suggested a complex pharmacogenetic susceptibility may exist to account for inter-individual variation in occurrence and severity of OICPN, but results are frequently contradictory or unvalidated.